dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 pip install "histdatacom[temporal]"
 ```

 `histdatacom[all]` also includes the Temporal dependency surface.
-The current
+Source
-wheel includes sidecar metadata, resource manifests, and CLI entry points.
-The
+distributions and universal fallback wheels include sidecar metadata, resource
+manifests, and CLI entry points.
+Platform wheels can include the Temporal
-Temporal server executable is still metadata-only in the current package
+server executable as package data.
+On a bundled platform wheel,
+`histdatacom-sidecar start` resolves the packaged executable through
+`importlib.resources`; on metadata-only artifacts and unsupported platforms,
-artifacts, so development and operator smoke tests should pass an explicit
+development and operator smoke tests should pass an explicit Temporal
-Temporal executable path to `histdatacom-sidecar start --executable` until
+executable path to `histdatacom-sidecar start --executable`.
-platform wheels bundle that binary.

 ## Runtime Model